platformsh/platformsh-docs/sites/platform/src/integrations/source/bitbucket.md

 ![A screenshot of how to setup the Bitbucket OAuth consumer](/images/integrations/bitbucket/bitbucket-oauth-consumer.svg "0.35")

 {{< note theme="info" >}}
-Be sure to define the above as a _private_ consumer by checking the "This is a private consumer" box.
+Be sure to define the above as a _private_ consumer by checking the **This is a private consumer** box.
 {{< /note >}}
 The **Callback URL** isn't important in this case.
 You can set it to `http://localhost`.